snaider25/jesus/FAQs.md

 Q: Why isn't touch input working on sudokuhax?
 A: Depending on the save file of sudokuhax, the touch screen inputs may not work.

-Q: Why isn't touch input working when I use the "Quick-start ROM" option?
+Q: Why isn't touch input working when I use the `Quick-start ROM` option?
 A: You're either using an outdated version of nds-bootstrap, or you tried to launch a game in DSiMenu++, after using the "Start last-ran ROM" option on 3DS.
 Go into settings, then exit settings by pressing B. This issue will be fixed in the next DSiMenu++ version.
-If touch is still broken, delete "nds-bootstrap.ini" and uninstall TWLoader.
+If touch is still broken, delete `nds-bootstrap.ini` and uninstall TWLoader.
 After deleting the .ini file, go into DSiMenu++ settings, then exit settings by pressing B.

 Q: Can The Biggest Loser boot DSiMenu++?